raidensakura/modmail/docs/README.md

 ## License

-This project is licensed under the MIT License.
+This project directory is licensed under the MIT License.